-Line Item #01-01-8910-0-Capital Reserve Fund Purchases identifies \$71,311 proposed for a telephone upgrade.
+2 Line Item #01-01-8910-0-Capital Reserve Fund Purchases identifies \$71,311 proposed for a telephone upgrade.
 The current phone system is antiquated.
-Assistant Town Manager/Finance Director Micali stated the system to be slightly over 13 years.
-Some of the functionality the system came with is no longer available because of upgrades in technology removing certain options.
-The upgrade will bring back some of the functionality such as being able to view if someone is on the phone, paging system, etc. Some of the switches are at end of life.
-It is not just the phones in Town Hall, it is the fire station, wastewater, highway garage, police department.
-All those phones are tied into the system that would be upgraded.
+Assistant Town Manager/Finance Director Micali 3 stated the system to be slightly over 13 years.
+Some of the functionality the system came with is no 4 longer available because of upgrades in technology removing certain options.
+The upgrade will bring 5 back some of the functionality such as being able to view if someone is on the phone, paging system, 6 etc. Some of the switches are at end of life.
+It is not just the phones in Town Hall, it is the fire station, 7 wastewater, highway garage, police department.
+All those phones are tied into the system that would 8 be upgraded.
+9

-Councilor Boyd questioned line Item #01-01-8104-0-Wages-Other Full-Time; specifically, if the Town has hired the Technology Assistant, and was informed the position has been filled.
+11 Councilor Boyd questioned line Item #01-01-8104-0-Wages-Other Full-Time; specifically, if the Town 12 has hired the Technology Assistant, and was informed the position has been filled.

-Town Manager Cabanel commented on not including non-union raises within the budget because she does not want to be presumptuous.
-Union raises are included because they are contracted.
-She had requested the Human Resources Coordinator review wages, particularly of department heads, to see where the Town is in comparison to other communities.
-In most cases, we are slipping behind, e.g., wages for Police Chiefs in comparable communities are about \$120,000, and the Town was only able to offer \$100,000.
+14 Town Manager Cabanel commented on not including non-union raises within the budget because she requested the Human Resources Coordinator review wages, particularly of department heads, to see where the Town is in comparison to other communities.
+In most cases, we are slipping behind, e.g., wages for Police Chiefs in comparable communities are about \$120,000, and the Town was only ableto offer \$100,000.